#AD Top Online Web Development & Programming Courses | Udemy

 Create a reading progress indicator (on scroll) in JavaScript

-Reading progress indicators are generally used on long form articles.
-They provide a visual clue for readers indicating how far they are from the end of an article.
-In this tutorial we’ll be creating a reading progress indicator that looks and function like the following:
+Reading progress indicators are generally used on long form articles and web pages to provide a visual clue indicating how far from the end of an article a user has scrolled.
+In this tutorial we’ll be creating a reading progress indicator that’ll look and function like the following:

 Let’s get started by adding the basic markup for the progress bar to our HTML.